 - Install it on the virtual hard drive.
 The following steps are for this option.

 make partitions, one ESP and one ext4 and

-So that’s how you install this beautiful linux operating system on Virtual machine, you can do the same for Vmware and other Virtual machine softwares.
+So that’s how you install this beautiful Linux operating system on a Virtual machine, you can do the same for Vmware and other Virtual machine software.